r-lib/tree-sitter-r/CONTRIBUTING.md

 -   `npm publish --dry-run` will do a dry run

 -   The `publish.yaml` CI will actually run `npm publish` for you.
-It runs <https://github.com/tree-sitter/workflows/blob/main/.github/workflows/package-npm.yml>.
+It runs [this workflow](https://github.com/r-lib/tree-sitter-r/blob/main/.github/workflows/package-npm.yaml) which is our own copy of [this tree-sitter workflow](https://github.com/tree-sitter/workflows/blob/main/.github/workflows/package-npm.yml).
+We have our own copy of the workflow so that we are in control of updates to it, but we should try and sync it every time we do a release.
 Note that we have a `NODE_AUTH_TOKEN` token that expires after 1 year and may need to be refreshed.

     -   Note that this builds the WASM binary along with "prebuilds" for each platform, so it does more than just `npm publish`.

-We publish as an [unscoped public package](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages) because that seems to be what other tree-sitter grammars do as well.
+## GitHub Release

+-   `publish.yaml` will kick off [this `release.yaml` workflow](https://github.com/r-lib/tree-sitter-r/blob/main/.github/workflows/release.yaml), which is our own copy of [this tree-sitter workflow](https://github.com/tree-sitter/workflows/blob/main/.github/workflows/release.yml).

+-   `release.yaml` creates a GitHub Release containing the source code and the WASM binary

+-   Note that `release.yaml` must be triggered by `publish.yaml` through a tag update to work correctly, because it creates the GitHub Release by using the `GITHUB_REF_NAME` variable, which should point to the tag version.